xumzheng/microsoft-graph-docs/api-reference/beta/resources/userflowpagelayout.md

 Contains details about the user flow's page layout.

 Azure Active Directory B2C (Azure AD B2C) periodically releases improvements and fixes with each new page layout version.
-Organizations can browse available AD B2C user flow page layouts and update them to the latest versions.
+Organizations can browse available Azure AD B2C user flow page layouts and update them to the latest versions.

 > [!IMPORTANT]
 > We highly recommend you keep your page layout versions up-to-date so that all page elements reflect the latest security enhancements, accessibility standards, and your feedback.